brennanbrown/berryhouse/src/portfolio/communityandromance.md

   - JavaScript
   - Ruby
   - Shell
+docsDescription: "The official repository for the Mount Royal University English Honours Conference of 2025 (website for the 2024 conference).
+This website serves as the digital home for the conference, themed around Romance & Community, exploring the intersection of romance and community in literature, relationships, and societal change.
+It features a responsive design, dynamic schedule display, speaker profiles, and is SEO optimized."
+docsTechnologies: "Jekyll, HTML, CSS, JavaScript, Ruby, Shell"
 ---

 Digital home for an undergraduate conference exploring the intersections of romance and community.